bhaskarjitsarmah/bhaskarjitsarmah.github.io/README.md

 # bhaskarjitsarmah.github.io
 Welcome to my personal site.
-This site contains of project portfolios:
+This site contains of project portfolios